Gias-uddin-vuiya/Topicwise-DSA-Notes-and-Solutions/Notes/recursion.md

 }

 ```
-Impure recursion is memory memory effecient and pure recursion is not memory effecient.
+Impure recursion is memory effecient and pure recursion is not memory effecient.